9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 expression is the result of the expression associated with the first pattern to match.
 Matches are attempted from top to bottom.

-To express \"here\'s the expression to evaluate if none of the other patterns match\", we just use the wild card pattern `_` as the last in our list of patterns.
+To express "here's the expression to evaluate if none of the other patterns match", we just use the wild card pattern `_` as the last in our list of patterns.
 If a pattern match fails, we will get the same kind of runtime error as we saw earlier.